Wrongful Termination Law

 What Constitutes Wrongful Termination?

 In Texas, there are a number of statutory and case law exceptions to at-will employment.
-If an employer terminates a protected employee for a reason that is disallowed by law, then the employee will likely have a legitimate claim for wrongful termination.
+If an employer terminates a protected employee for a reason that is not allowed by law, then the employee will likely have a legitimate claim for wrongful termination.

 An employer cannot terminate their employee on the basis of: